johnvojtech/sentence-topology/README.md

 - End of April: Starting to wrap up
 - Middle of May: Finished for the purpose of MT subject

-## Paper chapters

-- Title ideas:
-  - Embedding Costra corpus: What information is there?
-  - Seeking information in text embeddings

-- Introduction
-- Background
-  - COSTRA corpus
-  - Models used
-- Methodology
-  1. is the information in there?
-  2.

-  10. is the information encoded in the topology?

-- Results

-- Conclusion

 ## Dones